|

 people who may be feeling vulnerable during a stressful

+time.
 Develop a spiritual or meditation practice:

 During a time of crisis, our very existence comes into